lwaltersscr/flask-on-docker/README.md

 # Flask on Docker

 ## Overview
 This repository contains a fully Dockerized Flask web application integrated with PostgreSQL, Gunicorn, and Nginx.
 The web service allows users to upload images, which are then served from a secure media directory.
 The project is structured for both development and production environments, following best practices for containerization, database management, and web server configuration.
-This repository demonstrates a real-world deployment pipeline, making it a solid project for showcasing full-stack deployment skills.

 ## Project Highlights
   - Dockerized: Separate configurations for development and production.